jeka-dev/demo-project-springboot-headless/README.md

 This will :
 - launch the application on local host
 - Wait that the application is ready
-- Execute the e2e test suite against the
+- Execute the e2e test suite against the locally deployed application
 - Shutdown the application when test are finished

 This execution workflow is defined in `e2e()` method from `Build` class in *jeka-src* dir.